 Scoring a lower APR generally requires excellent credit.
 But if you don’t fall into that category, there are still a few ways you can get into your lender’s good graces.
 If you don’t automatically qualify for a lower APR, here are a few steps you can consider taking.

-- Compare cards beforehand: Paying close attention to the fine print and opting for the card with the lowest APR can save you tons in the long run.
+- Compare cards beforehand.
+Pay close attention to a card’s fine print and opt for a card with a lower APR — this can save you tons in the long run.
 So take your time and shop around before settling on one specific card.

-- Take advantage of 0 percent introductory offers: Consider transferring your credit balance to a card with an introductory 0 percent promotion.
+- Take advantage of 0 percent introductory APR offers.
+Consider transferring your credit card balance to a card with a 0 percent intro APR offer.
 This could help you save money in interest while you’re paying down your balance.

 Credit card interest rate FAQs

-- What score do you need to get the lowest APR possible?
-If your FICO Score is above the 670 mark, your credit is considered “prime”—meaning good or better.
+If your FICO Score is above the 670 mark, your credit is considered “prime,” meaning good or better.
 That means you’ll become eligible for some of the lowest interest rates.
 As your score increases into the very good (740-799) and excellent (800-850) ranges, you’ll be more likely to receive good credit card APR offers from lenders.

-- What’s considered a good APR?
-Any rate below the average credit card interest rate, which is currently around 16 percent.
+Any rate below the average credit card interest rate, which is currently around 19 percent.